openstack/ironic/doc/source/deploy/install-guide.rst

    - Build the image your users will run (Ubuntu image has been taken as an example)::

-       disk-image-create ubuntu baremetal dhcp-all-interfaces -o my-image
+       disk-image-create ubuntu baremetal dhcp-all-interfaces grub2 -o my-image

      The above command creates *my-image.qcow2*, *my-image.vmlinuz* and *my-image.initrd* files.
-If you want to use Fedora image, replace *ubuntu* with *fedora* in the above command. *my-image.qcow2* is used while deploying the actual OS the users will run.
-The images *my-image.vmlinuz* and *my-image.initrd* are used for booting after deploying the bare metal with my-image.qcow2.
+If you want to use Fedora image, replace *ubuntu* with *fedora* in the above command.
+The *grub2* element is only needed if local boot will be used to deploy *my-image.qcow2*, otherwise the images *my-image.vmlinuz* and *my-image.initrd*
+     will be used for PXE booting after deploying the bare metal with *my-image.qcow2*.

    - To build the deploy image take a look at the `Building or downloading a deploy ramdisk image`_ section.